-This Construction Noise and Vibration CEMP Sub-plan (CNVMP or Plan) forms part of the Construction Environmental Management Plan (CEMP) for preliminary construction including commencement activities of the M6 Stage 1 Project (the Project).
+This Construction Noise and Vibration CEMP Sub-plan (CNVMP or Plan) forms part of the Construction Environmental Management Plan (CEMP) for the M6 Stage 1 Project (the Project).

-This CNVMP has been prepared to address the requirements of the Minister's Conditions of Approval (CoA) and the environmental management measures listed in the Project's Environmental Impact Statement (EIS), the Response to Submissions on EIS, the response to submissions on PIR and all applicable legislation and Transport for NSW (TfNSW) requirements.
+This CNVMP has been prepared to address the requirements of the Minister's Conditions of Approval (CoA) and the Environmental Management Measures (EMM) listed in the Project Environmental Impact Statement (EIS), the Response to Submissions on EIS, the response to submissions on PIR and all applicable legislation and Transport for NSW (TfNSW) requirements.